BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 At this point we will not be able to come back for a bit, so make sure you're ready with all the Pokemon you want to catch on this island for now, and every quest you wanted to finish.

-Head into the Pokemon Center to grab the defibrillator, then talk to Aelita.
-Find her again by the ACDMC on the beach, then go into the gym.
+Find Aelita again by the ACDMC on the beach, then go into the gym.
 Make your way to the back room.

 You don't need to win this one for the record...